moo-gh/Ping-Success/README.md

 - **Live success rate**: Samples connectivity every second and shows a rolling success percentage.
 - **Beautiful dark UI**: Modern gradients, readable typography, and a clean chart.
 - **Compact console log**: See timestamped ping failures at a glance.
+- **Public IP display**: Automatically fetches and displays your public IP address in the system tray tooltip, refreshed every 5 minutes.
 - **System tray**: Minimize to tray with Show/Hide/Quit actions.
 - **Lightweight**: Single Python script; easy to run on Windows.